 Explore Berwick's history by visiting museums in Berwick Barracks and The Main Guard.
 Take a tour of the town’s old courtroom, jail lockups and notorious ‘drunk’s cell’ in the upper floors of Berwick Town Hall.

-Families can also enjoy beaches, a splash-park, soft play, creative pottery centre and the swimming pool and leisure centre as well as kids holiday activities in Berwick Museum and Berwick Parks.
+Families can also enjoy beaches, a splash-park, soft play, creative pottery centre and the swimming pool and leisure centre as well as kids holiday activities in Berwick Museum & Art Gallery and Berwick Parks.

-Berwick has annual Film, Book, Music, Seaside, Walking and Food & Beer Festivals… to mention but a few, and The Maltings Theatre & Cinema has an excellent and varied programme of entertainment through the year.
-In 2015 Berwick is celebrating its 900-year story with events focusing on different aspects of the town, see Berwick 900 website.
+Berwick has annual Film, literary, Music, Seaside, Food & Beer Festivals… to mention but a few, and The Maltings Theatre & Cinema has an excellent and varied programme of entertainment through the year.

 Berwick’s close ties with Scotland remain today with Berwick’s football team being the only side in England to play in the Scottish league, as seen on Robson Green's Tales from Northumberland.

 With its own East Coast Mainline railway station as well as being handily close to the A1, Berwick is an easy-to-reach destination.

 More information about the town can be found on the Visit Berwick website.